TwitterTrendDectection/TwitterTrendDetection/README.md

 - personalize.py (LDA algorithm to extract topic from user profile and test data)
 - recommend\_tweets.py (recommend tweets for specific user based on similarity between their LDA results)

+#### ./codes/generateCSV
+Java code used to flatten the crawled data from the web

 ## ./file/
 Training data(csv), testing data(csv) and all the generated files The user profile we used are @JayZClassicBars, @KeyAndPeele, @realDonaldTrump, @taylorswift13.